 While writing this article I’ll be covering three major aspects which would help you to get an easy and reliable solution to the query.

-1. Firstly optimization images for search-engines like Google is like optimizing images for blind people signifying that Google is incapable of crawling images while going through the content of the website.
-Find-ability of website does not depend upon the searches or the traffic driven towards it but it is directly proportional to content of the website.
+1. Firstly optimizing images for search engines like Google is like optimizing images for blind people signifying that Google is incapable of crawling images while going through the content of the website.
+Find-ability of website does not depend upon the searches or the traffic driven towards it but it is directly proportional to the content of the website.

-If you want that your image should be successfully crawled by Google you need to take care of these issues and help Google to indexing your image:
+If you want your image should be successfully crawled by Google you need to take care of these issues and help Google index your image:

 - Google can crawl both the HTML page the image is embedded in, and the image itself.